What Are the Most Scenic Road Trips Along the Adriatic Sea?

 Croatia’s national parks – map and layout

-The closest parks to popular cities:
+Closest parks to popular cities:

-- Zadar: Paklenica (45 min), Plitvice Lakes (1h 45 min), Kornati (boat trip, departure from Zadar/Murter)
+- Zadar: Paklenica (45 min), Plitvice Lakes (1h 45 min), Kornati (boat trip, departures from Zadar/Murter)

 - Split: Krka (1h), Plitvice Lakes (about 2h 30 min)

-- Šibenik: Krka (20 min), Kornati (boat trip from the island of Murter ~1h)
+- Šibenik: Krka (20 min), Kornati (boat trip from Murter Island ~1h)

 - Dubrovnik: Mljet (by ferry ~1h 20 min from the city to Polače/Pomena)